cwadrupldijjit/ng2-parallax/README.md

 <div parallax [config]="{parallaxInitVal: -100, parallaxRatio: .7}"></div>
 ```

-For more specific information, refer to the example index.html found in the examples folder for the version of the plugin you'd like to use. **Currently, only the TypeScript version works.
-The JS version is under development and the Dart version will happen later, when demand is up for it** (or when it's requested and I have time to learn Dart... :P).
+For more specific information, refer to the examples found at the [project page](http://cwadrupldijjit.com/ng2-parallax), or in the examples folder for the version of the plugin you'd like to use, which you can access when you've cloned or downloaded the project. **Currently, only the TypeScript version works.
+The JS version is under development and the Dart version will happen later, when demand is up for it** (or when it's requested and I have time to learn Dart or someone helps to contribute to that version... :P).

 Any feedback is much appreciated.
 Log issues, send pull requests, you know the drill.